Philosophically, NonDoc Media believes healthy elections involve a responsible level of public debate.

 All I needed were the candidates — both of whom were complete strangers to me.
 During phone conversations with each, I proposed four dates in August.
 After some prodding, Aldridge replied days later with two agreeable Thursdays: Aug.
 15 or Aug.
 22.

 But Adams went radio silent.
-She has not returned my subsequent calls or texts, even after — I am told — some Duncan community leaders reached out to encourage her participation.
+She did not return my subsequent calls or texts, even after — I am told — some Duncan community leaders reached out to encourage her participation.

 For what it’s worth, one of our precocious interns had already scheduled phone interviews with Aldridge and Adams prior to my contact about the debate idea.
 Aldridge conducted the interview, but Adams ghosted our reporter without explanation.